 - Phone number — helpful but not always required.
 If you don't have a Japanese phone number yet, you can sometimes still open the account and add the phone later.

 Make sure your address is registered first.
-Within 14 days of arriving at your residence, you must register your address at your local ward office.
+Within 14 days of establishing your residence in Japan, you must register your address at your local municipal office (ward office in cities, town/village office elsewhere).
 Until you do this, your Residence Card will not show your current address, and the bank will refuse to open the account.
-The address registration is free and takes about 30 minutes.
+Address registration is generally free; the time required depends on the office and how busy it is.

 Step-by-Step: Opening a Yucho Account